tsipkens/aubos/README.md

 A comparison of these transforms is demonstrated in the `main_transform` script in the upper directory.

+A demonstration of the transforms is also available as a web app at https://tsipkens.github.io/aubos.

 ### B. Forward problem: Computing deflection fields

 Differences between the deflection fields projected using the traditional Abel and ARAP kernels and the use of the **Aso** class is demonstrated for the 1D problem (radial only) in the `main_aso` script.
 This script starts by defining creating an instance of the **Aso** class with an outer radius of *R* = 1 and *N*<sub>r</sub> = 125 annuli or elements,